josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 We’ve created a simulated production environment to mimic what you would face in real life, with every 1 minute of the trial equates to 1 month in real life.

+**Again, there is no Orbit magic so far.
+These are the things that you normally do in a typical data science project, but simplified for illustration purpose.**

-Let's get started.
+Let's get started on this journey.

-## Lesson 1: Deploying a model
+## Challenge 1: Deploying a model

-### The Challenges
+### The Challenge

 Now, we are ready to put the trained model into production environment.
-However, it is not as simple.
+However, it is not that simple.

 For one, putting a model into production means that it needs to be wired up with the appropriate IT systems that consume the model.
 For example, software developers will need to change the software in call center to programmetically fetch monthly predictions from your model, likely through some kind of API.
 You model is not that useful to anyone "outside of the lab" if it can't be consumed by operations.
 It'd be very time consuming and error-prone if you have to manually run it to generate predictiona and send the results in csv's.